 RNIB have partnered with the UK Online Centres Network’s National Databank to provide six-month mobile data packages to help you stay connected through your smartphone or tablet.

 There may be a local charity providing grants in your area.
 For details of regional grant-giving charities, use the Turn2Us online search, check the disability grants web page, visit Sightline Directory or call our Helpline on 0303 123 9999.

 There are a number of independent local societies for blind and partially sighted people around the country and they may offer grants for or the loan of equipment to help you in your daily life.

 National charities for people in need

-There are a range of charities in the UK that give grants to blind and partially sighted people.
-Some only give grants for specific types of items (such as computer equipment), some give grants to certain sorts of people (such as ex-service personnel) and some, such as the Royal Blind Society, are specifically for people with sight loss.
+There is a range of charities in the UK that give grants to blind and partially sighted people.
+Some only give grants for specific types of items (such as computer equipment), some give grants to certain sorts of people (such as ex-service personnel) and some are specifically for people with sight loss.